linuskang/up/README.md

 This is a passion project I've been developing for the past few months, and using it internally across my apps.
 I needed a simple logging platform that was quick to setup for new projects, had awesome logging capabilities, and beautiful UI, hence, this is what I came up with.

 Basically, Upstream is a easy way to integrate logging into your own applications.
 It takes minutes to setup - you create a account, project, API key, and integrate it with your project using my SDK.
+For me, I'm mostly using Upstream for product logs like user signups, reports, etc as I can easily view these alerts on the mobile app with push notifications support for essential events!

 <img width="2523" height="1265" alt="image" src="https://github.com/user-attachments/assets/bd8359a4-4776-4617-b15b-89c8678c9497" />